 If you would like to bring your petitioning U.S. spouse with you to your consular interview, perhaps for emotional support, or for help in answering questions about financial matters (your spouse is, after all, required to serve as your financial sponsor), you are likely welcome to do so.

-However, each consulate is generally free to determine its own rules and procedures.
+However, each consulate is free to determine its own rules and procedures for such things.
 At some, due to limited space, a spouse will not be permitted to wait with the applicant in the waiting room.
-At other consulates, a spouse may be allowed to sit in on the interview.
+At other consulates, a spouse might be allowed to sit in on the interview.

-If you have any questions about whether your spouse is expected to attend your interview, or whether your spouse will be allowed to accompany you, contact the consulate where your interview will be held.
+If you have any questions about whether your spouse is expected to attend your consular interview, or whether your spouse will be allowed to accompany you, contact the consulate where your interview will be held.
 You can find links to U.S. embassy and consulate websites at USEmbassy.gov.

 If you are worried about any aspect of your marriage-based immigration application, or want guidance on how to handle the interview, contact an experienced immigration attorney.